 While you can say the time using "es las" and "son la," it's important to know more casual and conversational ways of discussing time.
-If someone says "que hora es," for example, you should know that he's asking you what time it is.
+If someone says "que hora es," for example, you should know that he's asking you what time is it.
 "La hora" is another word for time, used to refer to the time of day rather than the broad concept of time.
-The phrase "en punto" is used to say "exactly," as in "es las una en punto" to say that it's exactly 1:00 or "son la cinco en punto" to say that it's precisely 5:00.
+The phrase "en punto" is used to say "exactly," as in "es las una en punto" to say that it's exactly 1:00 or "son las cinco en punto" to say that it's precisely 5:00.

 Fifteen and 30 minutes are usually expressed as "cuarto" and "media" instead of "quince" and "treinta," and you can subtract from the hour to say it's however many minutes until an hour by using "menos."
-For example, "es la una y media" means that it's 1:30, while "son las diez y quince" means that it's 10:15.
+For example, "es la una y media" means that it's 1:30, while "son las diez y quince" means that it's 10:15 or a quarter past 10.
 "Son las tres menos cuarto" means that it's a quarter to three, or 2:45.
-You can further add to your sentences by adding the phrases "de la manana," "de la tarde" and "de la noche" to express that it's morning, afternoon or night, respectively.
+You can further add to your sentences by adding the phrases "de la manana," "de la tarde" and "de la noche" to express that it's morning or daytime (día), afternoon or night, respectively.
+Therefore, “medianoche” means midnight and “mediodía” means noon.
 With this knowledge and more vocabulary, you can easily hold a conversation about time.

 - If the time is 11:15, you can say, "Son las once y cuarto," which means that it's quarter past 11.
 If the time is 11:30, you can say, "Son las once y media."
 "Media" means half.
 It is customary to use Step 5 in the Spanish-speaking world, but you can use the standard way if the customary way is too confusing.
 It's good to know both.